janmartenjongerius/janmartenjongerius.github.io/random/boundaries.md

 Still, on a regular basis, I get asked to join people on LinkedIn, like their posts, connect to obscure professional networks, re-tweet and fill in circle jerk questionnaires.
-Some, I do act on, if I think it's in my personal interest or it does not harm my personal life or beliefs, but most of them are blatantly ignored.
+Some, I do act on, if I think it's in my personal interest or it does not undermine my personal life or beliefs, but most of them are blatantly ignored.

 I hope this article inspires the reader to think twice before allowing their employer to take over their personal life and transform it into business value.